pdjr-archive/pdjr-kicad-nmea2000-common/README.md

 ### Configuration interface

 The configuration interface consists of an SPST momentary tactile switch (PRG) and an 8-position DIL switch (INSTANCE).

 PRG is directly connected to GPIO D14 and is active low (GPIO D14 should be configured with INPUT_PULLUP).

-INSTANCE channels are pulled high to 3.3V and are thus active low. and are connected to the parallel inputs of a PISO buffer with the buffer interface connected to GPIO D10, D11 and D12.
+INSTANCE channels are pulled low to 3.3V and connected to the parallel inputs of a PISO buffer with the buffer interface connected to GPIO D10, D11 and D12.

-A 5VDC, 400mA, module power supply driven from the host NMEA bus.

-2. A CAN interface between the host NMEA bus and the Teensy 4.0 microcontroller.

-3. A user configuration interface consisting of a 8-position DIL switch and SPST push button.
-As a minimum this allows the configuration of the module instance address required by many NMEA devices.
+### Display interface

-4. A user display interface consisting of up to 17 LEDs.
-Typically one LED will be used to report NMEA connection status and other LEDs will have some application specific role.
+The display interface consists of a single TRANSMIT_LED and up to 16 additional LEDs that can be used for the presentation of application specific status.

-5. A Teensy 4.0 microcontroller with 13 GPIO pins available for application use.
+TRANSMIT_LED is driven directly by GPIO D15.

+The status LEDs are driven at 5VDC by a SIPO buffer with the buffer interface connected to GPIO D0, D1 and D2.

 ## How to use this PCB design as the basis for a new project